Benjamin Moore – Gray Owl

 Best White Paint For Ceiling and Trim

-Chantilly Lace is a bit brighter, but still looks lovely with this blue-green gray.
+Chantilly Lace is a bit brighter but still looks lovely with this blue-green gray.
+It looks quite blue in the graphic we created below my paint board comparisons.

 As a side note, we actually used that fabric for a teen girls bedroom on her cascading roman blind window treatment -see below.